Raiders edge Packers on 80-yard field in Winnipeg

 UP NEXT

-Packers: Conclude their preseason schedule by hosting the Kansas City Chiefs next Thursday night.
+Packers: End their preseason schedule by hosting the Kansas City Chiefs next Thursday night.

-Raiders: At Seattle next Thursday night.
+Raiders: At Seattle on Thursday night.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_Sports